practable/ripple-tank/PROJECT.md

 ## Branch naming conventions for short-lived branches

 If a new feature or update is being developed then a new, short-lived branch is created from the `develop` branch.
-For example, if a new UI graphing component is being developed, then a new branch called `feature/ui/new-graphing-tool` is created and all work performed in that branch.
+For example, if a new UI graphing component is being developed, then a new branch called `feature-ui-graphing-tool` is created and all work performed in that branch.
 Once development is complete, it is merged back into `develop`.

 See [here](https://medium.com/@abhay.pixolo/naming-conventions-for-git-branches-a-cheatsheet-8549feca2534)

 Use prefixes in branches according to the following rules:

-- feature: a whole new feature is being developed e.g. `feature/analytics`
+- feature: a whole new feature is being developed e.g. `feature-analytics`
-- bugfix: fixing bugs e.g. `bugfix/responsive-styling`
+- bugfix: fixing bugs e.g. `bugfix-responsive-styling`
-- hotfix: critical bug fixes that are branched directly from main e.g. `hotfix/security-issue`
+- hotfix: critical bug fixes that are branched directly from main e.g. `hotfix-security-issue`
-- docs: branch for documentation changes only e.g. `docs/command-examples`
+- docs: branch for documentation changes only e.g. `docs-command-examples`

 Other possibilities:

-- update: a currently existing feature is being updated e.g. `update/graph-output`
+- update: a currently existing feature is being updated e.g. `update-graph-output`

-Could also add in the component that is being worked on e.g. `feature/fw/new-mode` to define a new branch where a new mode is being added to the firmware or `bugfix/ui/error-message` for a bugfix in the UI concerning the output of error messages.
+Could also add in the component that is being worked on e.g. `feature-fw-new-mode` to define a new branch where a new mode is being added to the firmware or `bugfix-ui-error-message` for a bugfix in the UI concerning the output of error messages.

 # JSON Communication